BlokasLabs/midihub-docs/docs/transform.md

 * **Arg1** - the value set in **Argument 1**.
 (Range: 0 - 127)
 * **Arg2** - the value set in **Argument 2**.
 (Range: 0 - 127)
 * **Ch.
 Arg** - the value set in **Channel Argument**.
 (Range: 1 - 16)
-* **[Data Byte 1 (e.g. Note Number)]** - the name is dynamic and depends on the **What** parameter.
+* **[Data Byte 1 (e.g. Note Number)]** - the 1st data value from the original message.
+The name is dynamic and depends on the **What** parameter.
 (Range: 0 - 127)
-* **[Data Byte 2 (e.g. Note Velocity)]** - actual name depends on the **What** parameter.
+* **[Data Byte 2 (e.g. Note Velocity)]** - the 2nd data value from the original message.
+The name depends on the **What** parameter.
 (Range: 0 - 127)
 * **Incoming Ch.** - the channel of the original message.
 (Range: 1 - 16)

-When producing the new message, the Transform pipe picks the values for each necessary message's field according to the appropriate selector.
+When producing the new message, the Transform pipe picks the values for each necessary message's field according to the appropriate selector, scaling whenever the incoming and outgoing ranges differ:

-As the range of channel numbers in MIDI is 1 - 16, but data values have the range of 0 - 127, it's necessary to automatically rescale between these ranges whenever the target field's range and the selected value range differ.
-For example, if you're transforming a Note On into a CC and want the CC's value to be set according to the original message's Channel number ('**Set Value to**' selector set as '**Incoming Ch.**'), for incoming message's channels 1, 5 and 16, you'll see the CC values 0, 40 and 120 respectively.
-If you'd have a Transform set up to do the inreverse - use the incoming CC's Value byte for the Channel number selector, you'd see the exact inverse - CC values 0, 40 and 120 would produce Channel numbers 1, 5 and 16 respectively.
+As the range of channel numbers in MIDI is 1 - 16, but data values have a range of 0 - 127, it is necessary to rescale between the two ranges.

+For example, if you transform a Note On into a CC and assign the CC's *value* to be set according to the Note On *Channel number* ('**Set Value to**' selector set to '**Incoming Ch.**'), then when incoming notes' channels equal 1, 2, 3, 15 and 16, you'll see the CC values 0, 8, 16, 112 and 120, respectively.
+When Transform is set up to do the opposite - use the incoming CC's Value byte for the Channel number selector, you will see the inverse - CC values 0, 8, 16, 112 and 120 would produce Channel numbers 1, 2, 3, 15 and 16, respectively.

 <span class="blokas-web-hide">